Updated: February 1, 2026

 Yes, a foreigner can rent a house in Portugal.
 You will need to get a NIF number (Portuguese tax number) and provide ID and your latest pay slip or tax return.

-Many expats find rentals through local agents or online platforms before or after arriving in the country.
+Many expats find apartment rentals through local agents or online platforms before or after arriving in the country.
 Goldcrest also offers a rental property search service to help foreigners find good places to rent in Portugal.

 Yes, the NIF number is the Portuguese tax number required for all financial transactions in the country, including renting property.